 Hoe ver kunnen we terugkijken in de tijd?

 FACTS AND FIGURES

-Astronomy (Sterrenkunde in Dutch) in Groningen is a small-scale programme where you will quickly get to know your fellow students and researchers and where there is a strong sense of solidarity.
+Astronomy (Sterrenkunde in Dutch) in Groningen is a small-scale programme where you will quickly get to know the staff and your fellow students.
+The astronomy institute is known for its strong sense of solidarity.
 This international Bachelor’s programme is taught in English and is the ideal stepping stone to the international world of astronomy.